Libera-Chat/libera-chat.github.io/bylaws.md

    - The closing of the meeting.

-8. During either the January, February, or March monthly general meeting the following additional items should be dealt with:
+8. During either the January, February, or March monthly general meeting the following additional items shall be dealt with:

    - Presentation and approval of: